-Visas for most passport holders including British, Australian, New Zealand, Irish, South African, German, French, Dutch, Canadian and American passport holders can be arranged en route.
-This includes the Kenyan visa which, for most passport holders, can be easily arranged upon arrival in Nairobi's Jomo Kenyatta International Airport.
-Visas can only be paid for in US Dollars cash.
+Visas for most passport holders including British, Australian, New Zealand, Irish, South African, German, French, Dutch, Canadian and American passport holders can be arranged for Tanzania at the border.
+This can only be paid for in US Dollars cash.

 Below is an estimation of current visa requirements and their cost: